qinbin-zhou/PhD-thesis-code-Mark-Andrew-Graham/README.md

-# phd-thesis-code
+PhD-thesis-code of Mark Andrew Graham
-Code used to produce Monte Carlo simulations in my PhD thesis.
+Code used to produce Monte Carlo simulations in his PhD thesis.